tahiri-lab/aPhyloGeo-pipeline/config/README.md

     -   (filtered) sliding windows with Robinson–Foulds (RF) distance values below the user-set threshold and bootstrap values greater than the user-set threshold in  `.csv`  (comma-separated values files).
     -  `.csv` and related metadata will be stored in the 'workflow/results' directory.

+**4. Execute the workflow.**

+    cd workflow

+_Locally_

+    # run workflow
+    #you need to specify the maximum number of CPU cores to be used at the same time.
+    #If you want to use N cores, say --cores N or -cN.
+    #For all cores on your system (be sure that this is appropriate) use --cores all.

+    snakemake --use-conda --cores all

+    # If you are in a conda environment where all dependencies are already installed
+    #If you want to use N cores, say --cores N or -cN.

+    snakemake --cores all

+    # 'dry' run only checks I/O files

+    snakemake -n

+    # 'dry-run' print shell commands

+    snakemake -np

+    # force snakemake to run the job.
+By default, if snakemake thinks the pipeline doesn’t need updating, snakemake will not run

+    snakemake -F